monsonite/SIMPL/README.md

 SIMPL is intended to be a minimal, human readable scripting language based on the printable ascii character set.

-It provides a serial interface with a microcontroller using easy to remember, single character commands, and a basic interface to sent text strings and numerical output to the screen.
+It provides a serial interface to a microcontroller using easy to remember, single character commands, and a simple interface to sent text strings and numerical output to the screen.

 It can be applied to almost any cpu architecture.